The Wreck of the B.S.M. Pandora: Components

 The boxed set also contains two 6-sided dice.

 Publication history

 SPI published The Wreck of the B.S.M.
 Pandora in the May 1980 edition of Ares (Issue 2), a game designed by Jim Dunnigan, with artwork by Joe Barney and Redmond A. Simonsen.
 The game was also released as a boxed set.

 Seven months later, SPI published a prequel game, Voyage of the B.S.M.
 Pandora, in the January 1981 edition of Ares (Issue 6), to explain how the ship had collected the aliens before it crashed.
 A boxed version of it was also released.

+In Issue 8 of Ares, Justin Leites explained how to combine the two games into a single campaign game by starting with Voyage, collecting alien species, then after the Pandora suffers an accident, the players switch to Wreck, but replacing the aliens given in the game rules with the aliens they captured in the first part of the game.

 Reception

+In Issue 47 of the British wargaming magazine, Perfidious Albion, Charles Vasey was not impressed, writing, It may be good Science Fiction but its damn boring as a game.
+There are two ways to regard this problem; (1) if you will only play it twice at the most it will keep you amused, if you intend to play it more then (2) its about as much fun as a Klingon blind date.
+You see my dears, its so samey.
+You march around discovering the space-ship as in a solitaire dungeon, but with the knowledge that the whole damn thing is random.
+You really are treading boldly but to no good purpose."